dronov/exampler/README.md

 # Exampler

-This is simple gem which demonstrating how it's made.
 The main goal of this gem - learning how to make simple static blog generator in according with some advices from http://blakewilliams.me/

 ## Installation